colin-gourlay/sundown-sessions/src/content/releases/t/teenage-fanclub/four-thousand-seven-hundred-and-seventy-seconds-a-shortcut-to-teenage-fanclub/index.md

 ---
 ## About

-Four Thousand, Seven Hundred and Seventy seconds; A Shortcut to Teenage Fanclub is a release by Teenage Fanclub released in 2003.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Ain't That Enough.
+*Four Thousand, Seven Hundred and Seventy seconds; A Shortcut to Teenage Fanclub* earns its place in the Sundown Sessions catalogue through “Ain't That Enough”, a selection that offers a direct route into Teenage Fanclub's work.

+Heard in the context of the full release, “Ain't That Enough” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Ain't That Enough